-In 1949 my parents bought a lot in Downey, California, right in the middle of an orange grove on the north side of Florence Avenue.
+In 1949 my parents bought a lot in Downey, California, right in the middle of an orange grove.
 Our street was named Wiley-Burke Avenue.
-At that time Wiley-Burke was still unpaved and just one block long, ending at the edge of another orange grove to our north.
+At that time Wiley-Burke was just one block long, ending at the edge of another orange grove to our north.

-My parents designed our house and we took many trips back and forth from Los Angeles to watch the progress as it was built.
+My parents designed our house and we took many trips back and forth from 109th Street to watch the progress as it was built.
 We had a big front yard and wide areas on each side of the house.
 My father planted the lawn in a low ground cover called dichondra, which was very fashionable in the 1950s.
 It made a beautiful lawn but it required a lot of attention.